Don’t be one of the 65 million American adults that suffers from gum disease; contact us if you are looking for gum

 A smile full of missing teeth makes eating and speaking hard, but that isn’t its worst effect.
 There is also a correlation between serious gum disease and overall physical health problems.
 Although the mechanism behind the correlation is still unknown, periodontitis has been specifically linked to diabetes, heart disease, stroke, arthritis, and premature birth.
 It is becoming clearer and clearer that allowing even a small aspect of your health to be compromised has profound effects on the whole.

 Don’t be one of the 65 million American adults that suffers from gum disease; contact us if you are looking for gum disease treatment in Pittsburgh.
 And remember, the staff at at Pinnacle Center – Dental Implants & Periodontics is ready to help you get the care you need to take control of your oral health.
-Dr. Silberg, your exceptional periodontist in Pittsburgh, can give you back your healthy smile.
+Dr. Silberg and Dr. Roll, your exceptional periodontists in Pittsburgh, can give you back your healthy smile.
 Give us a call today!